A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Introduction

-The semismooth Newton method is also an integral component of various other related classes of algorithms for solving problem \cref{eq1-1}.
-For instance, in proximal Newton approaches \cite{lee2014proximal}, the semismooth Newton method can be used to compute the proximity operator $\mathrm{prox}_{\varphi}^{B}$ where $B \approx \nabla^2 f$ is a suitable approximation of the Hessian.
-We refer to \cite{BecFadOch19,KanLec21} for recent discussions and applications of this technique.
-Moreover, the semismooth Newton method is also the core of several augmented Lagrangian approaches and proximal point algorithms developed in \cite{ZhaSunToh10, JiaSunToh14,YanSunToh15,CheLiuSunToh16,LiSunToh18} for semidefinite programming, nuclear and spectral norm minimization, and Lasso-type problems.
+The semismooth Newton method is also an integral component of various related classes of algorithms for solving \eqref{eq1-1}.
+In proximal Newton approaches \cite{lee2014proximal}, the semismooth Newton method is used as a subproblem solver to compute the proximal Newton steps.
+We refer to \cite{BecFadOch19,KanLec21} for recent applications of this technique.
+Furthermore, the semismooth Newton method is the core of several augmented Lagrangian and proximal point algorithms for semidefinite programming and nuclear and spectral norm or Lasso-type problems, \cite{ZhaSunToh10, JiaSunToh14,YanSunToh15,CheLiuSunToh16,LiSunToh18}.